On-Premises Deployment¶

 "401 Unauthorized" errors¶

-- Verify service key is correct and not revoked
+- Verify API key is correct and not revoked

 - Check key is passed in

-Authorization: Bearer <key>header - Ensure BYTEFREEZER_SERVICE_KEY environment variable is set
+Authorization: Bearer <key>header - Ensure the API key environment variable is set

 "Connection refused" to control plane¶

-- Verify outbound HTTPS (443) is allowed to control.bytefreezer.com
+- Verify outbound HTTPS (443) is allowed to api.bytefreezer.com

 - Check for proxy/firewall blocking the connection